Digital Asset Management Software

 What is a Digital Asset Management Software?

 Digital Asset Management (DAM) Software is, at a minimum, a repository for marketing assets.
 Typically this includes brand media, images, video, or any digital object that relates to the enterprise's brand and image.
+This software is also commonly referred to as Brand Asset Management.

 Alternatively, this type of software might be described as brand management software.
 Its nearest cousin is enterprise asset management (EAM) software.
 However, with DAM systems, the emphasis is not only on storing assets but on aggregating, arranging, updating, editing, and deploying them.
 The overall purpose of a DAM is to strengthen the image of the company and its products via creative marketing and media.